ray0130/Decision-Making-Loops/chapter1.md

 Create a loop control statement that iterates every element in array, and prints out the value if the element in the array is greater than or equal to the first element.

 **first element is already named 'first'

+You can loop through arrays by:

+    for "variable_name" in "array_name":
+        **statement**

 `@hint`
+Fill in the blanks with the appropriate array name

+Fill in the if expression that yields True if the element is greater than or equal to the "first" variable

+print out the correct element (looping variable)

 `@pre_exercise_code`
 ```{python}